-If found guilty under the WSIA, individuals may be fined up to $25,000 and/or imprisoned for up to six months for each offence.
+If found guilty under the Workplace Safety and Insurance Act, 1997 (WSIA), individuals may be fined up to $25,000 and/or imprisoned for up to six months for each offence.
 Corporations are liable to a fine of up to $500,000 for each offence.

 Employers who are determined by the WSIB to have engaged in claim suppression may be charged an administrative penalty of $5,000 for each of the first three occurrences, $7,500 for each of the next three occurrences, and $10,000 for each occurrence after that.

-Employers who are found in breach of their work reintegration (WR) and/or re-employment obligations are also subject to financial penalties that are outlined in the WR and re-employment sections of this website.
+Employers who are found in breach of their return to work (RTW) and/or re-employment obligations are also subject to financial penalties that are outlined in the RTW and re-employment sections of this website.
 These penalties can equal an amount up to the worker’s actual annual earnings.

 The WSIB also charges interest for non-compliance regarding any/all WSIA obligations.